ht-diva/harmonization_pipeline/README.md

 # pqtl_pipeline
-The pipeline is designed to harmonize summary statistics according to the GWASLab procedure starting from different input formats.
+The pipeline is designed to harmonize summary statistics based on GWASLab.

 ## Requirements
 * Singularity